ietf-wg-masque/wg-materials/ietf112/minutes.md

 **David**: We also came up with an alternative.
 Removes Datagram Format Type, as well as registration+close capsules.
 Just use capsule types as the main extension point.
 Clients and proxies will drop any capsules it doesn't understand, so extension can just register/use a new capsule and use that.
 **David**: This way, you send a header as part of your request.
 If the proxy replies with that header as well, you know both have support for these extensions, we want demultiplexing, so now every QUIC Datagram starts with the HTTP Context varint ID. (notetaker: I'm utterly lost here...).

-**Ian**: we're using word demultiplexing.
+**Ian**: We're using word demultiplexing.
 Does that mean taking a single stream or sending to different locations, or is it mainly format conversion?
-**David**: demultiplexing: separating things in an incoming flow of things.
+**David**: Demultiplexing: separating things in an incoming flow of things.
 So not to demultiplex to different locations.
 Rather: this is coming in as compressed packet, need to decompress and then put in stack.
 If uncompressed, put it in stack directly.
 So demultiplexing within the proxy. i.e., demultiplexing to software that knows that to do with it.

 **David**: This setup supports all the earlier requirements (multiplexing, oblivious intermediaries, simple cross-protocol extensions, zero-latency).
 **David**: Thought excercise: what if we extract all these things into a sepearate draft, then what do we still need in the base drafts?
 Answer: just the capsules that allow you to send stuff before you know what the server supports.
 2 capsules needed: 1) Datagram with or without context 2) Datagram with context.
 Might just call it UNEXTENDED_DATAGRAM and simple implementers can just use same implementation for both options.
 More advanced setups can then tweak semantics for datagrams with context.